Probe of alleged 2018 attempt to hack Georgia voter-registration system turned over to state AG - KTVZ

 “Throughout the process of implementing Georgia’s paper-ballot voting system, we have worked with federal security agencies and the top minds in elections and cyber security to secure the vote in Georgia,” Raffensperger said in a statement provided by his office.

-CNN obtained a series of emails back in November that the secretary of state’s office said led it to accuse the Georgia Democratic Party of hacking its voter registration system.
+CNN obtained a series of emails back in November that the secretary of state’s office, then run by Kemp, said led it to accuse the Georgia Democratic Party of hacking its voter registration system.
 The emails refer to findings by a voter who said he had discovered potential vulnerabilities in the state’s voter information page and its online registration system.

 The voter took his concerns to the Georgia Democratic Party’s voter protection hotline to alert authorities, according to his lawyer, David Cross.
 At the time, Cross told CNN that the voter was not affiliated with any political party and did not want to speak to any media.
 He also said the voter has some software background but is not a hacker.